-2) Use articles from peer-reviewed journals (see the Evaluating Sources tab, above) and books from scholarly (mostly university) presses as much as possible to support your arguments.
+2) Use articles from peer-reviewed journals (see the Evaluating Your Sources tab, above) and books from scholarly (mostly university) presses as much as possible to support your arguments.
 Some topics just won't work within these limits, but you can usually find and relate some scholarly theory papers to just about any topic with a broader view.

 3) Use reliable databases to find reliable citations.
 Use your critical thinking skills and also use evaluation tools such as Ulrich's Periodical Directory when finding citations from unfamiliar sources.
 (Ulrich's Periodical Directory is also linked from the full-text locator tool Journal Finder.)